-5.8 AFSA's Regulation and Enforcement would regard any non-referral of the alleged offence as a failure, on the part of the trustee, to comply with their duties pursuant to Section 19(1) of the Act and could regard this non-referral of an alleged offence as a category C error in any subsequent inspection.
+5.8 AFSA's Enforcement and Practitioner Supervision would regard any non-referral of the alleged offence as a failure, on the part of the trustee, to comply with their duties pursuant to Section 19(1) of the Act and could regard this non-referral of an alleged offence as a category C error in any subsequent inspection.

 6.1 This practice direction outlines the Inspector-General’s position on the issue of filing an objection to discharge where no statement of affairs has been lodged.
 It is expected that trustees will follow this Practice Direction.

 6.2 It is accepted that exceptional circumstances will exist from time to time.
-Where trustees are faced with a matter that they believe necessitates a deviation from the principles in this practice direction, trustees are strongly encouraged to discuss the matter with their Regional AFSA Regulation and Enforcement Director or Assistant Director - Practice.
+Where trustees are faced with a matter that they believe necessitates a deviation from the principles in this practice direction, trustees are strongly encouraged to discuss the matter with their Regional AFSA Enforcement and Practitioner Supervision Director or Assistant Director - Practice.
 Each matter will be assessed on a case by case basis.